Perry Cross AM

 Executive President and Founder

-Amidst the heart-break, grief and pain somehow Perry carved out a new lease on life and within a few years, became one of the world’s most inspiring motivational speakers and spinal research advocates – with one mission, to find a cure for paralysis.
-He has since dedicated his life to helping others, raising awareness of spinal injuries and creating a movement that has seen tens of thousands of people applaud, recognise and support the need for urgent research to cure paralysis.
+Amidst the heartbreak, terrible grief and pain somehow Perry carved out a new lease on life and within a few years, became one of the world’s most inspiring motivational speakers and spinal research advocates – with one mission, to cure paralysis for all.
+He has since dedicated his life to advocating for others, raising millions of dollars for medical research, creating awareness and inspiring a movement that has seen tens of thousands of people recognise and support the need for urgent spinal cord injury research.

-He has travelled to the United States as an advisor to the United Nations General Assembly on behalf of young Australians and met his look-alike, the late Christopher Reeve to discuss research and raise awareness and funds towards a cure for paralysis Perry met with the Governor General and Prime Minister as an envoy for Reeve, lobbying the legislation of Stem Cell Research.
+Perry has travelled to the United States as an advisor to the United Nations General Assembly on behalf of young Australians and has met with the Governor General and Prime Minister lobbying the legislation of Stem Cell Research in Australia.

 Inspired by the story of Hollywood actor Christopher Reeve who sustained the same injury, Perry set up the Perry Cross Spinal Research Foundation over a decade ago with the primary aim of finding a cure for paralysis for all.
 Perry and his Foundation is now focussed on fundraising for The Spinal Injury Project at Griffith University and commencing a Human clinical Trial in 2024, the first of its kind in the world to combine nerve bridge transplantation with rehabilitation.